chrischow/wordle_solver/README.md

 | GYX Scores (`gyx`) | <code style="background-color:#7b73f0; color: white;">stare</code> - 3.8320 | <code style="background-color:#27ddcb; color: black;">tales</code> - 99.09% | <code style="background-color:#F6DC75; color: black;">roate</code> - 38.57% |
 | GYX Scores + Popularity (`gyx-pop`) | <code style="background-color:#27ddcb; color: black;">tales</code> - 3.8898 | <code style="background-color:#27ddcb; color: black;">tales</code> - 98.79% | <code style="background-color:#F6DC75; color: black;">roate</code> - 37.93% |

-Below, I plotted the scores for each metric, for each of the 17 "best" seed words, for each ranking alogrithm-decision rule combination.
-I also highlighted the scores and progression for `tales`, `raile`, and `tares`, which were among the top words based on a composite measure of the three metrics we identified (see next subsection).
+Below, I plotted the box plots of scores for each metric, for each of the 17 "best" seed words, for each ranking alogrithm-decision rule combination.
+I also highlighted the scores and progression for several seed words that were consistently among the top few across the ranking algorithms.

 First, we notice that the biggest impact on performance was the **ranking algo-decision rule configuration**.
 We see clear differences in the distributions of seed word performance for each of the three metrics.
 In particular, the Max Remaining Candidates ranking algorithm performed much better than the others, such that the worst performing configuration (due to seed word) was better than the best from all the other ranking algorithms.